CryptonXD/CryptonXD/README.md

 - I'm a tech enthusiast and developer with a passion for creating impactful software and innovative tools.
 From building interactive quiz applications to experimenting with automation and gaming solutions, I enjoy exploring diverse areas of technology.
 My focus lies in crafting user-friendly, efficient, and scalable solutions that make a difference.

 # 🌱 Currently Learning
-- Advanced programming concepts and frameworks like Kotlin and Python.
+- Advanced programming concepts and frameworks like Django, Kotlin, Aiogram and Python.
 - Creating dynamic user interfaces with tools like Kivy.
 - Building functional applications with detailed features, including interactive activities and data visualization.